Landi29/P8/arbejdsblade/Structural_Similarity_in_Graphs.md

 **Definition 3:** Let $\mathcal{V}$ and $\mathcal{W}$ be two euclidian vectorspaces.
 A surjective linear homomorphism $\pi: \mathcal{V} \rightarrow \mathcal{W}$ is called a projection if $\pi \pi^T = id_\mathcal{W}$.

+*Note to Definition 3: A homomorphism in algebra is a structure-preserving map between two algebraic structures of the same type.
+Homomorphisms of vector spaces are also called linear maps.
+A linear map is then a mapping between two vector spaces $V \rightarrow W$ that preserves the operations of addition and scalar multiplication.
+The linear map $\pi$ is then surjective, if for all $w \in W$, there is at least one element $v \in V$ such that $\pi(v) = w$*

 We define similarities as relaxations of equivalence relations, such that similarities and projections are associated with each other just like equivalence and class membership relations.

 Let $φ : V \rightarrow W$ be a surjective mapping and $P$ be the (binary) characteristic matrix of $φ$.